RaulLima2/Laboratory-R-/README.md

 # English

-This repository aims to demonstrate applications of the R language in areas of mathematics.
+This repository aims to demonstrate applications of the R language in areas of mathematics and exercices for learn.

 ### R- Installation Guide